Towards Stable and Personalised Profiles for Lexical Alignment in Spoken Human-Agent Dialogue: Related work

 Lexical alignment refers to the tendency of speakers to use similar terms and phrases for underlying concepts \cite{pickering2004toward,sinclair2019tutorbot,srivastava-2024-overview}.
 For example, if one person refers to an object as a \textit{chair}, their conversational partner will also refer to the object as a \textit{chair}, even if they would normally refer to it as a \textit{seat} \cite{sinclair2019tutorbot}.
 Syntactic alignment occurs when two speakers match on sentence structure: if one speaker says, \textit{"I want to have a movie night this evening"}, then the conversational partner would respond, \textit{"I am excited to have a movie night this evening"}, rather than restructuring the sentence to \textit{"Having a movie night this evening seems exciting"} \cite{sinclair2019tutorbot}.
 Semantic alignment refers to the similar use of higher levels of representations between two speakers, such as dialogue acts \cite{sinclair2019tutorbot}.

 Research has shown that lexical alignment is influenced by how speakers perceive their conversational partner, particularly their perceived linguistic proficiency.
-Zhenguang et al. \cite{zhenguang} observed increased lexical alignment in a picture-naming task when the partner was a non-native speaker or child.
-Similarly, Suffil et al. \cite{suffill2021lexical} found greater alignment in a map-based navigation task with non-native partners.
-Ivanova et al. \cite{ivanova2021lexical} also found increased alignment in a picture-matching game when native speakers interacted with non-native speakers, especially when communicative success was not guaranteed.
-Together, these findings suggest that speakers increasingly lexically align to support effective communication, especially when they perceive their partner as less linguistically competent.
+Zhenguang et al. \cite{zhenguang} observed increased lexical alignment during a picture-naming task when the partner was a non-native speaker or child.
+Similarly, Suffil et al. \cite{suffill2021lexical} found increased alignment during a map-based navigation task in case their partner was a non-native speaker.
+Ivanova et al. \cite{ivanova2021lexical} also found increased alignment in a picture-matching game when native speakers interacted with non-native speakers, especially in cases where communicative success was not guaranteed.
+Together, these findings suggest speakers increase lexical alignment to support effective communication, especially in case they perceive their partner as less linguistically competent.
 This perception is often a result of the reduced fluency and clarity in their partner's speech, generally stemming from word-finding difficulties \cite{ivanova2021lexical}.

 This is particularly relevant in the context of dementia speech, as it closely resembles the challenges in communication experienced by PwD \cite{alzheimers-society-2024,banovic2018communication}.
 Therefore, lexically aligning with PwD may not only support effective communication but also reflect the natural adjustments that occur during dialogue.
 In addition, research on dementia speech classification has identified various linguistic features that differentiate dementia speech from healthy speech.
-Specifically, dementia speech was shown to be characterised by a decline in noun usage and an increased use of pronouns and adjectives \cite{williams-2023}.
+Specifically, dementia speech was shown to be characterised by a decline in noun usage and an increased use of pronouns and adjectives \cite{bucks-2000,williams-2023}.
 In addition, it was found PwD tend to use more conjunctions, potentially reflecting hesitation in speech production \cite{hernandezdominguez-2018}.
-Verb usage was also found to change, both in terms of the types of verbs used and their frequency \cite{rodriguez-2024}.
+Verb usage was also found to change, both in terms of the types of verbs used and their frequency \cite{bucks-2000,rodriguez-2024}.
 These differences further underscore the relevance of lexical alignment with PwD during conversation.